teamturnersolutions/docker-compose-deploy/README.md

 # docker-compose-deploy
-A testing ground for automated deployments
+A testing ground for automated command-line deployments